 Requests for reimbursement should be sent to your program coordinator as soon as the program is over, accompanied by your hotel receipt.
-No requests for reimbursement can be honored after Wednesday, August 2, 2023.
+Requests for reimbursements cannot be honored after Wednesday, August 7, 2024.
 It may take up to 5 weeks for reimbursements to be processed and checks to be mailed.